If you have not heard about IFTTT, then this guide is for you.

 The result: You get a file from Dropbox into Box.

 What it’s good for: Even if Dropbox was not originally intended as a service used for backup, that’s what a lot of people use it for.
 This can serve as a redundant backup in case one of your files goes missing.
-This can be a lifesaver.
+It can be a lifesaver.

 The result: You get an email with music whenever Amazon posts new free releases.

 What it’s good for: I had posted this in the first list, but I really can’t recommend it enough.
-I have discovered a lot of amazing artists through this particular recipe that I would have otherwise missed.
+I have discovered a lot of amazing artists through this particular Applet that I would have otherwise missed.

 The result: When you use your SoundCloud account to “like” a track, it gets saved to your Dropbox account automatically.

-What it’s good for: Getting all your best newly discovered music on your Dropbox.
+What it’s good for: Get all your best newly discovered music on your Dropbox.
 However, it’s very important that you note that this one can be hit and miss.
 It will only get the MP3 file if it’s available for download, but you always get the URL at the very least.

 The result: When you use SoundCloud to favorite a track it’s posted to Facebook.
 Instantly.

-3.8 The Top 5 Recipes For Photographers
+3.8 The Top 5 Applets for Photographers

 The result: This saves the photos from your iOS device to your Dropbox.